Sahilgill24/MovrSync/readme.md

 <br/>

-Our dApp enables users to create synthetic assets for RWAs in the form of tokens, eliminating the need for direct ownership of the physical assets.
-This functionality mirrors the mechanics of a derivatives market.
+<p align="center">Our dApp enables users to create synthetic assets for RWAs in the form of tokens, eliminating the need for direct ownership of the physical assets.
+This functionality mirrors the mechanics of a derivatives market.</p>

 <img src="/ui/src/assets/5.png">